 While we have hardy systems in place, we can't guarantee that peer-to-peer lending is 100% risk-free.
 We believe in full transparency so here are the potential pit-falls, so you can make an informed decision.
-Don't forget to also take a look at how we manage risk.
+Don't forget to also take a look at how we look after your money.

 The risk of borrower default is one of the most significant risks for investors in peer-to-peer loans.
-Borrower default can occur for a variety of reasons including the borrower falling on hard times, death or serious illness and on occasion fraudulent behaviour.
-Broader environmental (macro) factors such as recessions etc. can also influence the prevalence of borrower default.
+Borrower default can happen for a variety of reasons including the borrower falling on hard times, death or serious illness and on occasion fraudulent behaviour.
+Broader environmental (macro) factors like recessions etc can also factor in..

-The factors that help mitigate this risk include our credit decisioning processes, the security that may be associated with the individual loans underwritten, our Reserve Fund model and the Trustees' ability to socialise any credit losses across all investors in an investment class.
+To help mitigate this risk we have in place our credit decisioning processes, the security that may be associated with the individual loans underwritten, our Reserve Fund model and the ability to socialise any credit losses across all investors in an investment class.

 The reserve fund model which within New Zealand is unique to Squirrel, has been put in place to help protect your investments in the event of a late borrower repayment or borrower default.
-Each Reserve Fund is funded by applying a reserve levy to the borrower interest rate which is aligned to the borrower risk grade and corresponding modelled probability of default.
+Each Reserve Fund is funded by a portion of each borrower's interest rate which is aligned to the borrower risk grade, as well as corresponding modelled probability of default.

-Investments into peer-to-peer loans are fixed-term investments and as such the ability for an investor to liquidate an investment at will is inherently more limited than an on-call investment.
+Investments into peer-to-peer loans are fixed-term investments, which means the ability for an investor to liquidate an investment at will is more limited than an on-call investment.

 Because of this, we recommend that you make sure you're able to afford to have your money committed for the full term of the loan(s) that you invest into.

 Your ability to make an investment into a peer-to-peer loan is restricted by the:

 Facilitating enough loans and enough investment funds to fund those loans can be a balancing act, and sometimes one can outweigh the other.
-While we have an automatic reinvestment facility, the factors above will ultimately determine how long it takes to get your funds invested and therefore generating a return.
+While we have an automatic reinvestment facility, the factors we mentioned above will ultimately determine how long it takes to get your funds invested and start generating a return.

-The consequence of a limited availability of loans that meet your investment criteria is that your uninvested money may remain in your on-call account not generating an investment return for an extended period, until more loans become drawn down.
+If there's a limited supply of loans that meet your investment criteria, your uninvested money could stay in your on-call account for an extended period, until more loans become drawn down.

 Lending in the higher interest rate categories typically see high prepayment rates.
-As mentioned above, our experience suggests that prepayment rates can be in the vicinity of 30-40% per annum for Personal Loans and 20-30% per annum for Home Loans and Business Property Loans.
-As a result of this, it should not be unexpected to see a reasonable proportion of the investments you make to fully repay before the original investment term is reached.
+As mentioned above, our experience suggests that prepayment rates can be in the vicinity of 30-40% per annum for Personal Loans and 20-30% per annum for Home Loans and Construction Loans.
+This means you might see see a reasonable proportion of the investments you make to fully repay before the original investment term is reached.

-In addition to the inherently high prepayment rate with higher-interest lending, one of the key features of our lending products is that borrowers on the platform can repay their loans at any time without penalty and on occasion we even assist the borrower to refinance their loan if that makes sense for the borrower.
+One of the key features of our lending products is that borrowers on the platform have the option to repay their loans at any time without penalty and on occasion we even assist the borrower to refinance their loan if that makes sense for the borrower.

 If a loan is repaid early, the outstanding principal and interest (accrued up until the repayment date) is transferred to the investor(s) in that loan as soon as the early repayment is received.